TIBCOSoftware/TCSTK-case-manager-app/docs/tutorials/003-Basic-Developer.md

 ![](003-edit-original-route-html.png)

-### Change the App-Logo

-to change the default Logo inside the Navigation-Bar, just follow the Steps here

-1.)
-2.)
-3.)

-> Backlog

-- a simple layout
-- change Change Icon
-- layout change
-- Understand Share State
-- implement contextual Help Pages
+4.)
+Finally, you can simply edit the new component template HTML file to change the layout to whatever you like